sglim/blog/_posts/2022-01-26-what-do-i-need-for-my-blog.md

 ---
 layout    : post
-title     : "What Do I need for my blog" date      : 2022-01-26 09:43:00 +0900
+title     : "What do I need for my blog" date      : 2022-01-26 09:43:00 +0900
 categories: life
 ---